Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/4-linux-for-zynq.md

 - Create simple Linux applications with the Vitis IDE.
 - Run and debug using the Vitis IDE.

-Till now, all our development and debugging are all running on the processing system.
-In [next chapter](./5-using-gp-port-zynq.md), we will start to add components to PL (Programmable Logic).
-Let's see how to use the GP port in Zynq devices first.
+Up until now, all your development and debugging activities have been running on the processing system.
+In [next chapter](./5-using-gp-port-zynq.md), you will start to add components to the PL (programmable logic).
+First, you will see how to use the GP port in Zynq devices.

 ------